Workplace Harassment Research Project

 Participants were invited to discuss the scenes and were also given the opportunity to step into the action themselves, to intervene and explore changes in the action – all in a safe, fun, and inspiring space.

 The goal of these interactive theatre presentations was to explore the underlying structural causes of and possible solutions to workplace harassment.
-They are part of an ongoing research project approved by the University of Saskatchewan.
+They were part of a multi-stage research project approved by the University of Saskatchewan.

 For more information on this research project, please explore this website and/or email: WH.researchproject@usask.ca